 ONE-Dyas prepared a draft decommissioning programme for the removal of the facilities at the end of field life.
 This shows that residual hydrocarbons will be removed from the topsides and transported to shore, while vessels, pipework and sumps will be drained prior to removal to shore and shipped in accordance with maritime transportation guidelines.

-The company confirmed further cleaning and decontamination will take place onshore prior to recycling and re-use, while all pipelines will be flushed, cleaned and filled with seawater prior to decommissioning activities taking place.
+The company confirmed further cleaning and decontamination would take place onshore prior to recycling and re-use, while all pipelines would be flushed, cleaned and filled with seawater prior to decommissioning activities taking place.
 As there is estimated to be 141 tonnes of marine growth in place across the three sub-structures, onshore disposal will be managed by the selected waste management contractor.

 Under the decommissioning programme, three platform topsides will be transported ashore for dismantling, while the equipment will be refurbished for re-use where possible.
 Otherwise, if it cannot be re-used, it will be recycled.